aptus/FonB-Documentation/LOCALIZATION/LANGUAGE CUSTOMIZATION.md

 ###1.
 Translate Default Template to Your Language
 Localization is supported in Aptus FonB v1.0.5 or higher.
 You will have to perform some minor steps to translate and use  FonB in your language.
 Stock FonB v1.0.5 is released with 5 languages, i.e. English, French, Arabic, Traditional Chinese, Hebrew and Urdu.
 We are currently working on more languages and will be updating the Documentation for any new translation.

-The Default Template (with empty translated strings) is as under:
+The Default Template (with empty translated strings) is as under.
+You will either have to monitor the same Localization Directory for newest language files or populate it with your own translation:

 ```
 {